 (Don't miss out on my upcoming work of original fiction at chaeral dot wordpress dot com.)

 Welcome to my profile.
-I am currently a 26-year-old male living near Tucson.
+I am currently a 27-year-old male living in Tucson.
 I am a devoted storycrafter, and always hold quality above quantity, though I often wish I were more prolific.
 I love Warcraft, take an interest in a wide variety of other franchises, and am hopelessly addicted to TvTropes.

 Sometimes, even though you're looking straight at something, you don't realize what you're looking at until you happen to ask exactly the right question.